 1. Egyptians are Extra Hospitable During the Holy Season of Ramadan

 The people of Egypt generally believe that the holy season of Ramadan is a time to spend extra effort to stay kind, friendly and compassionate and, as such, they are always at their most generous.
-If you are a foreigner visiting Egypt in Ramadan, you may be invited to break fast with a kind family, receive discounts or gifts from small business owners, or experience general helpfulness from people you have never even met.
-During the holy season of Ramadan, the general public are just extra friendly and hospitable.
+If you are a foreigner visiting Egypt in Ramadan, you may be invited to breakfast with a kind family, receive discounts or gifts from small business owners, or experience general helpfulness from people you have never even met.
+During the holy season of Ramadan, the general public is just extra friendly and hospitable.
 Although the infamous ‘busy-ness’ of Cairo slows down during this month, it is still a great time to visit Egypt.

 2. Athan, Taraweeh Prayers, and Suhoor